snowch/biginsight-examples/README.md

 - Execute a Spark Python job using Oozie (see [Known Issues](#known-issues))
 - Connect to HBase using Java (see [Known Issues](#known-issues))
 - Connect to HBase and create and manipulate a HBase table using Groovy (see [Known Issues](#known-issues))
+- TODO BigR example
+- TODO BigSQL example
+- TODO Kafka example
+- TODO add lots more examples
-- Setup a knox shell client session
+- Easily run a knox shell client session

 These scripts are tested on BigInsights on Cloud (bluemix) but they should also work for BigInsights on-premise.